IIT Tirupati: Student Co-curricular and Extra-Curricular Activities

-Apart from their academic rigour, students at the Institute are active in the overall development of their personalities.
+Apart from their academic rigor, students at the Institute are active in the overall development of their personalities.
 Students engage with their peers in social service, club activities, cultural programmes, an annual festival, etc. Some of them include:

-Tirutsava: Techno-cultural Fest
+Tirutsava: Cultural Fest

-Tirutsava, the annual techno-cultural festival of IIT Tirupati organised by the students in February each year, is witness to a motley of cultural and technical events.
+Tirutsava, the annual cultural festival of IIT Tirupati organized by the students in February each year, is witness to a motley of cultural and technical events.
 Coding challenges, think tanks, debates, quizzes, and cultural activities give the students a chance to identify their creative and analytic sides.
 It also includes standup comedy, skits, dramas etc.